DibsTechInc/dibs-mobile-app-new/README.install.md

     return YES;
 }
 ```
-  1. go to (https://sentry.io/settings/account/api/auth-tokens/) and save that `auth token` to be used as `sentry-authtoken`
+  - go to (https://sentry.io/settings/account/api/auth-tokens/) and save that `auth token` to be used as `sentry-authtoken`

 # New Project

 ## add images
 1. Add the icon of the project to `./assets/icon.png`
   - must be square and specifically 1024x1024
-1. ADd the splash screen of the project to `./assets/spash.png`
+2. Add the splash screen of the project to `./assets/spash.png`
-1. Add the main page background to `./assets/img/main-page.png`
+3. Add the main page background to `./assets/img/main-page.png`

 ## other config
-1. Create a random value using (https://www.random.org/strings/?num=1&len=20&digits=on&loweralpha=on&unique=on&format=html&rnd=new).
+1. Create a random value using [https://www.random.org/strings/?num=1&len=20&digits=on&loweralpha=on&unique=on&format=html&rnd=new].
 This will be your `user-token-key`

-1. create a `config.json` object, and populate with the following:
+2. create an `app.json` object, and populate with the following:
   - replace in [], and anything else that may need to change
 ```json
 {